-The Indiana War Memorial Plaza Historic District contains two museums, three parks, and 24 acres of monuments, statues, sculptures, and fountains in the heart of downtown Indianapolis, making the state's capital second only to Washington D.C. in acreage and number of monuments dedicated to veterans.
-It is also home to American Legion national headquarters.
+The Indiana War Memorial Plaza Historic District contains a museum, three parks, and 24 acres of monuments, statues, sculptures, and fountains in the heart of downtown Indianapolis, making the state's capital second only to Washington D.C. in acreage and number of monuments dedicated to veterans.
+It is also home to the American Legion national headquarters.
 The IWM Commission operates these facilities in pursuit of its primary mission: to commemorate the valor and sacrifice of the United States Armed Forces and to honor Hoosier veterans and Indiana's role in the nation's conflicts.

 Bricks of Remembrance Program

 The Indiana War Memorials Foundation has launched its "Bricks of Remembrance" program to memorialize veterans.
 Each brick will be engraved with a veteran's name, rank, branch and dates of service, and placed around the Soldiers & Sailors Monument on Monument Circle, the heart of the State of Indiana and its capital of Indianapolis, ensuring that our heroes will not be forgotten by future generations.
 You can contribute to the placement of as many bricks as you wish for $100 tax-deductible charitable donation each.
 Bricks will be engraved and installed on a quarterly basis.
 Click here to download the donation form.